hooge104/hut_availability/README.md

 # Hut availability

-Fetches alpine hut bed availability from the [hut-reservation.org](https://www.hut-reservation.org) REST API.
+Fetches mountain hut bed availability from the [hut-reservation.org](https://www.hut-reservation.org) REST API.
+Only huts reservable through hut-reservation.org are available; countries included: Switzerland, Austria, Italy, Germany, Liechtenstein.
 Outputs a wide-format table (huts as rows, dates as columns) and optionally to a CSV file.

 ## Requirements